|Donna B (#46825440)|

 | || member for 10 years, 4 months, 17 days|

 |Bio and Links|

-When we moved to Hackettstown in 2005, where my husband and I restored a wonderful old Victorian home, my interest in genealogy kicked into overdrive.
-I started researching the history of my home and it has exploded into researching all the ancestral families of Hackettstown, and that meant a lot of trips to the Union and Old Presbyterian cemeteries in town.
-As a result, I've overcome my fear of cemeteries and have found them to be a fascinating, serene place.|
+|I've always been interested in genealogy, but it wasn't until after my husband and I bought and restored an old Victorian home in Hackettstown, NJ that my interest in genealogy kicked into overdrive.
+I started researching the history of the home and it exploded into researching all the ancestral families of Hackettstown, which meant a lot of trips to the Union and Old Presbyterian cemeteries in town.
+As a result, I overcame my fear of cemeteries and found them to be a fascinating, serene place.|

 And.... if anyone has a picture of a Hackettstonian ancestor they'd like to contribute to the Society's cause, they'd love to have a copy!!

 Of course, I'm also researching mine and my husband's families.
 I can trace my roots to William Huffington in Virginia, and my husband likes to boast that he's a pilgrim, descended from Richard Warren of the Mayflower.
 Of course, the branches of his tree are far and wide, with direct decendancy from Deacon Samuel Chapin and other early Massachusetts/Maine families with names like Elwell, Eddy, Coburn, Tucker, Lane, Riggs and more.

 After we relocated to Massachusetts, the origins of his ancestry.
 I was thrilled to find so much information on his lineage.
 And, with so the old cemeteries here, I couldn't wait to wander through them, take pictures, and learn more about the people and families who built these towns.

 We're still trying to find the first of his Brock family here in America.
 The first relative we can find is John Brock (abt 1714-1780) of Gloucester, so any and all help is appreciated.